Gear for wildlife photography on safari in Africa.

 Wherever we go we make sure that there are facilities to charge batteries and laptops etc. Even in the tented camps deep in the bush and miles from the mains supply, we have solar panels, inverters and plug points so travelling with more than two batteries per camera body really isn’t necessary.

-Well this is the $64,000 question isn’t it?
+Well this is the $64,000 question, isn’t it?
 This is obviously very much down to personal choice at the end of the day and what it is that you are looking to photograph.
-We decided to ask Guts what he would put in one camera bag (a rucksack like we mentioned above) to go on safari to Africa and here is what he said:
+We decided to ask Guts what gear for wildlife photography he would put in one camera bag (a rucksack like we mentioned above) to go on safari to Africa and here is what he said:

 We know that plenty of our clients are just getting into photography and the words in the section may appear to absolute gobbledegook but for those who have a bit more experience we hope this will help.